gher-uliege/drifter-raspberry-pi/README.md

 end
 ```

-Idea: What about to implement [Morse code](https://en.wikipedia.org/wiki/Morse_code) ?
+Idea: What about implementing [Morse code](https://en.wikipedia.org/wiki/Morse_code) ?

 ## GSM Modem

 We will need the SIM card in its standard card size (25 mm by 15 mm).

-* Place the SIM card in the WaveShare Hat (gently, very gently)
+* Place the SIM card in the WaveShare HAT (gently, very gently)
 * Connect the GNSS (GPS) and GSM atennas to the Modem
-* Connect the WaveShare Model with the Rasbperry Pi and fix with srews
+* Connect the WaveShare HAT with the Rasbperry Pi and fix with screws
 * Power on the Rasbperry Pi
-* Power on the WaveShare Hat
+* Power on the WaveShare HAT

-The Modem uses a series of so called [AT commands](https://en.wikipedia.org/wiki/Hayes_command_set).
+The Modem uses a series of so-called [AT commands](https://en.wikipedia.org/wiki/Hayes_command_set).
 All commands start with `AT` (meaning 'attention').
 All commands end with the characters `\r\n` (carriage return, line feed).
 The basic commands used here are the following: